kumahq/kuma-website/docs/docs/dev/policies/traffic-metrics.md

         tags: # tags that can be referred in Traffic Permission when metrics are secured by mTLS kuma.io/service: dataplane-metrics
         aggregate:
-          - name: my-service # name of the metric, required to later disable/override at dataplane configuration
+          - name: my-service # name of the metric, required to later disable/override with pod annotations
             path: "/metrics/prometheus"
             port: 8888
           - name: other-sidecar